nevooronni/PingPong/README.md

 ## Description

-This webpage is a web application developed to practice JavaScript coding using arrays and looping.
+This program is a web application developed to practice JavaScript coding using arrays and looping.
 It is a simple game that will output a list of numbers up to the one inputted by the user, and replace specific numbers with words.
 Refer to the "Specifications" section in this document for more information.

 ## Setup/Installation Requirements

+This program can only be accessed on computer with Git and Atom installed.

 * Clone this repository
 * Open index.html in Terminal